-Global Engagement: Theatre for Refugee Integration in Italy
+Global Engagement: Arts, Exile and Refugee Integration in Europe

 AERO – Meeting Point 2 (Camini, Italy)